Skip to main content

 • 4 practicum semesters with a writing mentor

-• An additional semester to produce, complete and refine an original creative manuscript of poetry or fiction.
+• An additional semester to produce, complete and refine an original creative manuscript of poetry or prose.

 • A defense of the creative manuscript, including a meeting with the review committee as well as a public reading and Q&A defense.